Feeling anxious can happen when we feel nervous, frightened or uneasy about something.

 Celebrities like Zayn Malik and Selena Gomez have spoken about how they have struggled with anxiety.

-At the end of the summer, Selena Gomez announced she would be taking a break from music to deal with problems with anxiety and depression, as they can sometimes come together.
+In 2017, Selena Gomez announced she would be taking a break from music to deal with problems with anxiety and depression, as they can sometimes come together.

-She recently made a speech at the American Music Awards where she said she "had to stop" because of the effect it had on her.
+She made a speech at the American Music Awards where she said she "had to stop" because of the effect it had on her.

 The children's charity Childline said they have noticed an increase in the number of children and young people who they are helping for anxiety, from 8,642 in 2014/15 to 11,706 in 2015/16.
 This is a 35% increase.